 How is Virginia Doing?

-Virginia excels in its bond rating and has held its AAA bond rating for 75 years, longer than any other state.
+Virginia excels in its bond rating and has held its AAA bond rating since 1938, longer than any other state.
 Financial professionals place a high degree of confidence in how Virginia manages its finances.
-Virginia shares first place ranking with 7 other states, including Maryland and North Carolina.
-Tennessee ranks 12th.
+Virginia shares first place ranking with 14 other states, including Maryland and North Carolina.
+Tennessee ranks 15th.

 Bond Ratings by National Rank